couchbaselabs/node-ottoman/README.md

 ### Schemas

-Schema's define the layout of our stored data objects.
-They contain a list of properties for the document, this can be any JSON representable data.
+Schemas define the layout of our stored data objects.
+They contain a list of properties for the document.
+This can be any JSON representable data.

 You can store simple types:
 ```javascript